We have used the following models in our research. Please feel free to contact us if you have questions about any of these models.

 We have translated the code of PnET-CN from Matlab to C, and also modified the model to run at the daily time step.
 We have successfully integrated PnET-CN and a Bayesian parameter estimation approach, Metropolis Markov chain Monte Carlo (MCMC).
 We have tested PnET-MCMC by optimizing 14 selected parameters.
 Our preliminary results show that the optimization of parameters using carbon fluxes from flux towers can constrain model parameters and significantly improve the model performance for simulating carbon fluxes.
 Our next step is to optimize the key parameters of PnET-CN using multiple constraints including carbon and water fluxes as well as streamwater chemistry and examine the coupling of carbon, water and nitrogen cycles

 We recently generalized PnET-CN and made it applicable to grasslands, shrublands, and savannas.
-This version was implemented in R. The R code of the generalized PnET-CN can be downloaded here (Generalized PnET-CN).
+This version was implemented in R. The R code of the generalized PnET-CN can be downloaded at the Global Ecology Repository: Generalized PnET-CN.
 The following paper should be cited for this version:

 Thorn, A., Xiao, J., Ollinger, S.V.
 (2015) Generalization and evaluation of the process-based forest ecosystem model PnET-CN for other biomes.
 Ecosphere 6(3):43. http://dx.doi.org/10.1890/ES14-00542.1.
 [PDF]